zhy1109/cnn-adaboost-cnn/README.md

 If you have any doubts.
 Welcome to contact me: 954007646@qq.com

-I've been really busy lately, I'll be maintaining the codebase all the time, welcome to communicate.
+I've been really busy lately, but I'll be maintaining the codebase, communication is welcome.